 1. All mouth and no trousers

-Someone who boasts about doing something but never delivers on their word is ‘all mouth and no trousers’.
-Alternatively, you might say he hasn't got the balls!
-I will let your imagination work that one out.
+Someone who boasts about doing something but never delivers on their word is “all mouth and no trousers.”
+Alternatively, you might say they haven't got the balls!
+I’ll let your imagination work that one out.

 2. As the actress said to the bishop

-When a sexual reference is dropped into a conversation, ether accidently or deliberately, a person may follow it up with this idiom.
-The wording is often changed slightly to ‘as an actress said to a bishop’.
+When a sexual reference is dropped into a conversation, either accidentally or deliberately, a person may follow it up with this idiom.
+The wording is often changed slightly to “as an actress said to a bishop.”

 3. Champagne tastes, beer wages

 This idiom describes a person who has expensive tastes but a low salary.
-Historically beer has been considered a cheap alcoholic drink, largely consumed by low salary workers.
+Historically, beer has been considered a cheap alcoholic drink, largely consumed by workers on low salaries.
 Champagne, on the other hand, is generally associated with the upper echelons of society.

 4. That was a banana skin